Carlos Marcello: Deportation

 In November 1963, Marcello was tried for "conspiracy to defraud the United States government by obtaining a false Guatemalan birth certificate" and "conspiracy to obstruct the United States government in the exercise of its right to deport Carlos Marcello".
 He was acquitted later that month on both charges.
 However, in October 1964, Marcello was charged with "conspiring to obstruct justice by fixing a juror [Rudolph Heitler] and seeking the murder of a government witness [Carl Noll]".
 Marcello's attorney admitted Heitler had been bribed but said that there was no evidence to connect the bribe with Marcello.
 Noll refused to testify against Marcello in the case.
 Marcello was acquitted of both charges.
+Through Noll, Marcello had made an agreement with a local Guatemalan to enter Marcello's name and birth into the ledger of a Guatemalan village.

 In September 1966, 13 members of the New York, Louisiana and Florida crime families were arrested for "consorting with known criminals" at the La Stella Restaurant in Queens, New York.
 However, the charges were later dropped.
 Returning to New Orleans a few days later, Marcello was arrested for assaulting an FBI agent.
 His first trial resulted in a hung jury, but he was retried and convicted.
 He was sentenced to two years but served less than six months.
+In January 1975 he was acquitted of federal charges that he had used extortion to take over the Crash Landing nightclub.

-In 1981, Marcello, Aubrey W. Young (a former aide to Governor John J. McKeithen), Charles E. Roemer, II (former commissioner of administration to Governor Edwin Edwards), and two other men were indicted in the U.S. District Court for the Eastern District of Louisiana in New Orleans with conspiracy, racketeering, and mail and wire fraud in a scheme to bribe state officials to give the five men multimillion-dollar insurance contracts.
+In 1981, Marcello, Aubrey W. Young (a former aide to Governor John J. McKeithen), Charles E. Roemer, II (former commissioner of administration to Governor Edwin Edwards), I. Irving Davidson, and one other man, were indicted in the U.S. District Court for the Eastern District of Louisiana in New Orleans with conspiracy, racketeering, and mail and wire fraud in a scheme to bribe state officials to give the five men multimillion-dollar insurance contracts.
 The charges were the result of a Federal Bureau of Investigation probe known as BriLab.
 U.S. District Judge Morey Sear allowed the admission of secretly-recorded conversations that he said demonstrated corruption at the highest levels of state government.
 Marcello and Roemer were convicted, but Young and the two others were acquitted.